{{ summaryFigure }}

 Authority

-The government department, passport office, embassy, or application program that publishes the photo rule.
+The government department, passport office, embassy, visa program, or application service that publishes the photo rule.

 Chin to crown

 The vertical face or head measurement used by many passport-photo standards.
-Some authorities define the top point differently, so read the source wording.
+The top endpoint can be described differently, so follow the source wording.

 Digital upload